-The UF Veterinary Hospitals (UFVH) and the Department of Large Animal Clinical Sciences (LACS) offer a 2 or 3 -year Residency program in the Food Animal Reproduction and Medicine Service (FARMS).
+The UF Veterinary Hospitals (UFVH) and the Department of Large Animal Clinical Sciences (LACS) offer a 3-year Master’s of Science (MS) degree in Veterinary Medical Sciences (VMS) combined with a Residency Program in the Food Animal Reproduction and Medicine Service (FARMS).

-The Food Animal Reproduction and Medicine Service (FARMS) conducts instruction, service and research activities with food animals, in Florida, primarily with dairy (80%) and beef (15%) cattle, but also with small ruminants and swine (5%).
-Virtually all these activities are on-farm.
+The Food Animal Reproduction and Medicine Service (FARMS) conducts instruction, service and research activities with food animals, in Florida, primarily with dairy (75%) and beef (15%) cattle, but also with small ruminants (7%), primarily sheep, and swine (3%).
+Virtually all these activities are on-farm, and they are heavily focused on preventive and production food animal medicine.
 FARMS undertakes clinical activities at private farms and ranches at both local and distant locations, providing herd health care (preventive medicine) and emergency support.
 In addition, FARMS has responsibility for the health of all agricultural animals used for research at the University.
 Herd health and regulatory responsibilities extend to University dairy, beef, sheep and swine units.
 FARMS provides experience in “hands on” cases as well as investigations of special problems throughout the State of Florida.
 Residents are an integral and significant part of this program, progressing towards greater autonomy with both clients and students as their residency progresses.

-The objectives of the program are to train graduate veterinarians for careers in preventive food animal medicine.
-The ultimate objective is certification of the resident by the American Board of Veterinary Practitioners (Food Animal, Beef Cow/Calf or Dairy) and/or completion of a Master of Science degree.
+The objectives of the program are to train graduate veterinarians for careers in preventive and production food animal medicine.
+The ultimate objective is completion of a Master of Science degree and/or certification by the American College of Veterinary Preventive Medicine or the American College of Theriogenologists.
 This is achieved through development of clinical skills and judgment through supervised field experience, didactic course work, teaching of professional veterinary students and participation in clinic rounds and seminars.

 Goals of the Residency Program